pingidentity/pingidentity-devops-getting-started/docs/reference/troubleshooting.md

   CONTAINER FAILURE: Error running 10-start-sequence.sh
   ```

-This can be caused by:
+This error can be caused by:

 1. An invalid DevOps user name or key (as noted in the error).
-This is usually caused by some issue with the variables being passed in.

-     To verify the variables in pingctl's configuration are correct for running Docker commands, enter the following command and verify your configuration:
+This failure is usually caused by some issue with the variables being passed in.
+To verify the variables in the `pingctl` configuration are correct for running Docker commands, run the following command:

       ```shell
       pingctl info